borkdude/advent-of-cljc/README.md

     script/new 2017 1 borkdude

-or

-    script/new --year 2017 --day 2 --user borkdude

 and fill in the details.

 Make sure the tests for your solution pass with the `test-one` script.